Medatur76/GameAI/README.md

+# THIS IS A WORK IN PROGRESS
+Im currently working on coding PPO and I am stuck so this repo wont be finished for a while.

 # Gaming AIs
 I love coding an I love video games so what better way to bridge them then some good ol gaming code!
 This repo contains all of the gaming AIs I make.
 Heres a list of them: